open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/manual.md

   @opentelemetry/instrumentation
 ```

-Next, create a separate `instrumentation.js|ts` file that has all the SDK
+Next, create a separate `instrumentation.ts` (or `instrumentation.js`) file that
-initialization code in it:
+has all the SDK initialization code in it:

 <!-- prettier-ignore-start -->
 {{< tabpane langEqualsHeader=true >}}